-The Company is exposed to interest rate risk from cash held on deposit.
-Market forces (in terms of a general increase or decrease in interest rates in a particular currency) may therefore have a detrimental or positive effect on the cash flows from cash deposits.
-As cash deposits are available on demand, there is no fair value risk from interest rates.
+The Company is exposed to interest rate risk as the instruments held comprise fixed rate interest investments.
+Market forces (in terms of a general increase or decrease in interest rates in a particular currency) may therefore have a detrimental or positive effect on the carrying value of its financial instruments and income generated thereon, depending upon the average maturity of the portfolio held.

-In accordance with the Class Funds' policy, the Investment Manager and Board of Directors monitor the Class Funds' overall interest sensitivity on a regular basis.
+In accordance with the Class Funds' policy, the Investment Manager and the Board of Directors monitor the Class Funds' overall interest sensitivity on a regular basis.

-The breakdown of the Class Funds' assets as at 30 September 2020 is detailed in the Portfolio Statement.
+The breakdown of the Class Funds' assets as at 30 September 2020 is detailed in the Portfolio Statement (Unaudited).